-Immunotherapy group TapImmune Inc (OTCMKTS:TPIV) plans to apply for a phase II trial of a new formulation of its HER2neu vaccine for breast cancer early next year.
+Immunotherapy group TapImmune Inc (OTCMKTS:TPIV) plans to apply for a phase II trial of a new formulation of its HER2neu vaccine for breast cancer early next year, it said today.

 The vaccine (TPIV 110) consists of four proprietary class II antigens and one proprietary class I antigen.